igorabrandao/Life-Expectancy-vs-Fertility/README.md

 Taking it in consideradion, we used Python, Bokeh charts and Jupyter tool to analyse this mass of data and get insights to answer questions such as:

-- There is a correlation between life expectancy and fertility?
+- Is there a correlation between life expectancy and fertility?
 - Which countries have more life expectancy?
 - Life expectancy mean less childs?